rdkcentral/Lightning-SDK/docs/plugins/platform.md

 ## Overwriting default values

-During development you might want to test your App with different profile values (i.e. a different language or age rating).
+During development you might want to test your App with different platform values (i.e. a different language, age rating or device IP).
 When you want to overwrite the default values, you can do so by editing the `settings.json` file.
-Add a `profile` key in `platformSettings` and only add the values you wish to change here.
+Add a `platform` key in `platformSettings` and only add the values you wish to change here.

 ```json
 {